ultimate271/notes/dastoyevsky/brothers02.06.md

 whom I feel such reverence that I dare not take her name in vain, I have made up my mind to show up his game, though he is my father....”

+#### Dmitri stops before Miüsov interjects with his appallment at this situation
 He could not go on.
 His eyes were glittering and he breathed with difficulty.
 But every one in the cell was stirred.
 All except Father Zossima got up from their seats uneasily.
 The monks looked austere but